spiri2/PokeDB/README.md

 rdmdb

-ngrok (Required if you plan on receiving data from external RDM databases)
+ngrok (Required if you plan on receiving data via webhook endpoints)

 ## Python